kevinfaveri/ego/src/markdown-onepage/opensource-03-old-school.md

 projectUrl: "https://github.com/kevinfaguiar/oldschool-react"
 projectPreviewImg: "../images/old-school-react.png"
 ---
-Boilerplate React project for studying React (& its commonly used libraries) with the theme: Game Library.
+Boilerplate React project for studying React (& widely used libraries of the ecosystem) with the theme: Game Library.